TheReddKing/FTCRoot/documentation/general_setup.md

 Then cd to this directory

-Setup a local MYSQL server with a database named "ftcroot_development"
+Ensure a local MYSQL server is running

 Edit the config/database.yml to the correct database username/password